hazymorning/origami_weather/README.md

 <br>

-The card is visually busy, so a few things are built to keep the cost down.
-The clouds are images instead of drawn shapes, and the animation stops while the card is off screen.
+The card is visually busy, so a few things are built to keep the required performance reasonable.
 Devices vary a lot though.
 On older or low-power ones you can turn off the effects separately.

 > **Tip:** Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card for little rendering cost.